A buildability focus which optimises time and cost without compromising design and functionality.

-Contractors tend to think separately in disciplines at times like designers.
-Their first thought on high rise is generally about speeding the advancement of the structure.
+Contractors tend to think separately in disciplines, at times, like designers.
+Their first thought on high-rise is generally about speeding the advancement of the structure.
 This involves good structural thinking and design, but it also can be helped by taking coordination issues out of play at the stage the structure is being built.
 An example would be providing slots for pipes penetrating walls rather than casting in sleeves.
-Developing rules with the MEP engineer for coordination generally simplifies 90 per cent of problems, not just in design but in construction as well.
+Developing rules with the MEP engineer for coordination generally simplifies 90 per cent of problems, not only in design but also in construction.

 Tony Lavorato: At each stage in the development of the design, the following questions needs to be at the forefront of the designer process: How can it be transported?
 How can it be erected?
 How can contractors safely construct this element of work?

 Ben Coxon: Tall buildings are typically dynamically sensitive, given their slenderness.
 Does this have to adversely impact functionality?

 Angus Leitch: No, there are many ways that you can achieve all the functionality that is needed whilst maintaining the dynamic building performance within acceptable margins.
 Outriggers at plant floors and multi-use fire water tanks at the top of buildings are two good examples.
 The latter was utilised exceptionally well in our design of Eureka Tower in Melbourne.
 By doing this, we avoided consuming more space with non-revenue-generating infrastructure.

 John Webb: Unless we are talking very slender (h/b >7) buildings, we can usually design to achieve satisfactory performance without affecting functionality.
 In fact, by putting the structure in the most effective locations, we can normally achieve satisfactory performance without affecting cost.
 This is the real skill of the expert high-rise structural engineer.